rambkk/PHP-utility/README.md

 PHP utility - functions to simplify basic tasks --- Additional functions for working on array

-PHP array_reduce_JS (v0.1) – array_reduce with additional parameters
+PHP array_reduce_JS – array_reduce with additional parameters
+(javascript like reduce method) (array_reduce with key / index) (if initial value of carry item is not specified, initial carry item is the first item of array and the callback starts on the second item)

+PHP array_reduce_key – array_reduce with additional parameters
-(javascript like reduce method) (array_reduce with key / index)
+(javascript like reduce method) (array_reduce with key / index) (if initial value of carry item is not specified, initial value of carry is null)

-PHP findIndex (v0.1) – get index of first array item which passes callback (javascript like findIndex) (PHP findIndex)
+PHP findIndex – get index of first array item which passes callback (javascript like findIndex) (PHP findIndex)

-PHP findIndexes (v0.1) – get index list of items which passes callback on array (PHP findIndexes)
+PHP findIndexes  – get index list of items which passes callback on array (PHP findIndexes)